Yorktown, Texas: Western Days

 The Yorktown News also reported that most of the western parade watchers "…hightailed it out to Les Mueller's Smith Creek Arena…to take in the rodeo....We saw cars bumper to bumper all the way over the hill and as they wended their way into the grounds more and more kept coming....The show got underway about nine o'clock, and a thriller it was…with mean, ornery broncs and bulls, and fast elusive calves, there were plenty of spills, thrills and chills…as good a show as we've seen anywhere."
 Rodeo events included calf roping, bareback bronc riding, bull riding, bull dogging, saddle bronc riding and the ladies' barrel race.
 The performance also featured Tab Evans and his trained hog, Pork Chop and his trained dog, Wheeler.

 After the success of the first parade and rodeo, the Yorktown Chamber of Commerce continued the celebration annually.
 In 1962 the Chamber sponsored the first Western Days royal court with Jo Ann Boone crowned as queen.
 For nearly two decades, M&M Rodeo Company produced a rodeo in conjunction with the Western Days celebration.
 Throughout the years, the rodeos featured celebrated cowboys such as Bud Humphrey, Glen Dorn, Pat Doyle, Glenn McQueen, Billy Bridges, Cotton Proctor, Sonny Berry and Phil Lyne.
 Working ranch cowboys from the area who rode as pick-up men included Carl Hoefling, John Horny and Lester Davis.
 Raymond Stoebner of Victoria served as rodeo announcer while renowned rodeo bull fighters Darrel "Sparky" Sparkman and Billy Willis entertained the crowd with clown antics while protecting the bull riders.
 Willis died in Waco at age 68.
 Mueller constructed a new arena on his ranch north of Yorktown on Highway 240 in the small community once known as Little St. Louis and the rodeos were moved from the Smith Creek arena.

 In July 1963 Mueller died after a horseback riding accident during a rodeo in Cuero.
 However, the Western Days rodeos continued with Mueller's widow, Cecil Olivia Gilliam Mueller and son Don, managing M&M Rodeo Company.
 The last rodeo they produced in Yorktown was in 1975.

 Today, Western Days continues to draw parade participants from surrounding counties, as well as visitors from across the country.
 The thousands who come to Yorktown each year enjoy not only the Grand Parade, but live music and entertainment, chili cook-offs, various contests, shopping and the genuine fellowship of the townspeople—the spirit out of which the celebration was born 55 years ago.

+Education

+Yorktown is served by the Yorktown Independent School District and is home to the Yorktown Wildcats.